 The three creeks on WAFB have calcareous, fine loams that include Fluvaquentic Andoaquolls of the Merden series and frigid Cumulid Enoaquolls in the Kovich series (Stevenson 1997), i.e., subirrigated mollisols (Fertig 2000a).
 Crow Creek soils are relatively coarse loamy sands that are nutrient-poor, while Diamond Creek and Unnamed Creek have relatively fine sandy loams that have higher nutrient, mineral and organic content (Heidel 2007).
-Crow Creek was reported as having higher soil temperatures than other Colorado butterfly plant settings on WAFB (Munk 1999; cited in Fertig 2000b) because its coarse soils are droughty at the surface.
-It was also reported as having wetter subsurface soils at 25 cm (10 in) and 50 cm (20 in) depths than other Colorado butterfly plant settings on WAFB in the high-precipitation year of 1999 (Munk 1999), which might differ drastically in low-precipitation years.
+Crow Creek was reported as having higher soil temperatures than other COBP settings on WAFB (Munk 1999; cited in Fertig 2000b) because its coarse soils are droughty at the surface.
+It was also reported as having wetter subsurface soils at 25 cm (10 in) and 50 cm (20 in) depths than other COBP settings on WAFB in the high-precipitation year of 1999 (Munk 1999), but drier subsurface soils when moisture levels in the soil profile were monitored in the summer of 1984 (Dorn and Lichvar 1984).